 Land use classification is an important component of examining the benefits of protecting instream uses and the appropriateness of surface water use for noninstream uses.
 While some may argue that land use, in general, should be based upon the availability of surface and ground water resources, land use classification continues to serve as a valuable tool for long-range planning purposes.

-As of 2006, the LUC designated 97 percent of the land in Nuaailua as conservation district and the rest as agricultural district (State of Hawaii, Office of Planning, 2006d).
-No lands were designated as rural or urban districts.
-The agricultural district lies in the lower part of the hydrologic unit (Figure 2-5).
+As of 2006, the LUC designated 66 percent of the land in Makapipi as conservation district and the rest as agricultural district (State of Hawaii, Office of Planning, 2006d).
+No lands were designated as rural or urban districts (Figure 2-5).